arpabet/beans/README.md

 # beans

-Dependency Injection Runtime Framework.
-Inspired by Spring Framework in Java.
+Dependency Injection Runtime Framework for Golang inspired by Spring Framework in Java.

 All injections happens on runtime and took O(n*m) complexity, where n - number of interfaces, m - number of services.
 In golang we have to check each interface with each instance to know if they are compatible.